tekknolagi/tekknolagi.github.com/_posts/2026-01-22-multiple-entry.md

 (See the jump table debug output: `[ 2] a@0<Opt=0> [ 1] b@1<Opt=5>`)

 Unlike in Python, where default arguments are evaluated *at function creation time*, Ruby computes the default values *at function call time*.
-For this reason, embedding the default code inside the callee makes a lot of sense; we have a full call frame already set up, so any exception handling machinery or profiling or ... doesn't need special treatment.
+This includes arbitrary function calls, raising exceptions, doing long I/O, or whatever your heart desires.
+For this reason, embedding the default code inside the callee makes a lot of sense; we have a full call frame already set up, so any optimizations (!), side-exits, exception handling machinery, profiling, etc doesn't need special treatment.

 Since the caller knows what arguments it is passing, and often to what function, we can efficiently support this in the JIT.
 We just need to know what